Skip to main content

 212-992-7898

-Dr. Woolf completed her bachelor’s degree in Food and Nutrition from Arizona State University and her dietetic internship at the University of Iowa Hospitals and Clinics.
-She holds a master’s degree in Nutritional Sciences from the University of California, Los Angles and a PhD in Exercise Science from Arizona State University.
+Kathleen Woolf, PhD, RDN, is an Associate Professor in the Department of Nutrition and Food studies at New York University.
+She completed her bachelor’s degree in Nutrition and Dietetics from Arizona State University and her dietetic internship at the University of Iowa Hospitals and Clinics.
+She holds a master’s degree in Public Health Nutrition from the University of California, Los Angeles and a PhD in Exercise Science from Arizona State University.

 Selected Publications